 Good: Expansive quest with branching story paths makes for lots of replay.
 Engaging gameplay that mixes careful soldier management, map exploration and automated combat beautifully.
 One of the best looking and sounding games on the N64.
 Compelling story.

 Poor: Translation isn’t perfect, and there’s some rough patches (including a couple points that didn’t actually get translated).
 Can be pretty tough at times, and abruptly so.
-In-game help system needed better explanations given how deep the gameplay of this game is.
+In-game help system needed better explanations given how deep the gameplay is.

 Fire Emblem: Awakening